papertrail/papertrail-cli/README.md

     $ papertrail -f "(www OR db) (nginx OR pgsql) -accepted"

 Output is line-buffered so it can be fed into a pipe, like for grep.
-See below for colorization setup.
+ANSI color codes are rendered in color on suitable terminals; see below for additional colorization options.

 The [Connection] class can be used by other apps to perform one-off API searches or follow (tail) events matching a given query.
 Interface